 The longest straight line between two tarmac roads.

 In August 2021, Jenny Graham and Calum Maclean set out to walk the line, as defined by Ordnance Survey.
 Crossing the rugged Cairngorms National Park, they endeavour to keep to the line from start to finish, crossing all obstacles in their way.

-Summit Fever Media intend to premiere the film this November at Kendal Mountain Festival 2021.
+UK & online premiere this November at Kendal Mountain Festival 2021.

 Photo by Johny Cook